mewwts/log-skeleton/README.md

 If `options.log` is undefined, the call to `log.info` does nothing.
 If it's a log object, the logger will log at the appropriate level.

+The original log object is exposed at `log.log` in the above example, as to give you an access point to the real log object.

 ## License